ace-beattie/ace-beattie/README.md

 ### Hi there 👋 I'm Ace (he/him/his).

 I'm a junior at Stanford Online High School, graduating in 2022.
 I have experience working with Java, Javascript, C++ and Swift.
-Working on a top-secret app that interacts with you and your carbon footprint.
+Working on a top-secret Swift app that interacts with you and your carbon footprint.

 <!--
 **ace-beattie/ace-beattie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.